-On January 29, 2019, we made a line of credit loan to CannAssist, in the principal amount of up to \$500,000, subject to the terms and conditions set forth in that certain Loan Agreement, dated as of January 29, 2019 between CannAssist as the Borrower and the Company as the Lender (the "Loan Agreement").
-Any draws on the line of credit in excess of \$150,000 will only be made in the sole discretion of the Company.
+On January 29, 2019, we made a line of credit loan to CannAssist, in the principal amount of up to \$500,000, subject to the terms and conditions set forth in that certain Loan Agreement, dated as of January 29, 2019 between CannAssist as the Borrower and the Company as the Lender (the "CannAssist Loan Agreement").
 The Loan is evidenced by a secured promissory note of CannAssist (the "CannAssist Note"), which bears interest at the rate of 8% per annum and is personally guaranteed by the two equity owners of CannAssist.
-Assuming we proceed with the joint venture, it is contemplated that this loan will be rolled into longer term financing and the personal guarantees will be extinguished.
-If we do not enter into the joint venture, payments on the loan will commence on July 1, 2019 and the CannAssist Note will mature on December 1, 2019.
+CannAssist has drawn down \$325,000 on the CannAssist Note.
+At August 26, 2019, CannAssist had drawn down \$325,000 on the CannAssist Note.

-To secure the obligations of CannAssist to us under the Loan Agreement and the CannAssist Note, the Company and CannAssist entered into a Security Agreement dated as of January 29, 2019, pursuant to which CannAssist granted to us a first priority lien on and security interest in all personal property of CannAssist.
+To secure the obligations of CannAssist to the Company under the CannAssist Loan Agreement and the CannAssist Note, the Company and CannAssist entered into a Security Agreement dated as of January 29, 2019, pursuant to which CannAssist granted to the Company a first priority lien on and security interest in all personal property of CannAssist.

 On March 11, 2019, the Company, through our wholly-owned subsidiary, CLS Massachusetts, entered into a membership interest purchase agreement (the "CannAssist Purchase Agreement") with CannAssist, each of the members of CannAssist, and David Noble, as the members' representative.
 Mr. Noble currently serves as the President of IGH, an entity that we hold an option to acquire.
+After conducting diligence regarding the cost of the planned buildout of the CannAssist facility, the parties jointly decided to terminate the CannAssist Purchase Agreement effective August 26, 2019.
+The CannAssist Note will be due and payable in full not later than February 28, 2020.